JC2295/CSS_Practice/README.md

-# Basic_Web_Development_Boilerplate_Template
+# CSS Practice Repository
-This is a boilerplate template for quick starting basic web development projects.
+This is a repository for practicing css tools and layouts.